CatalanCabbage/king-of-pop/README.md

 ## Scalability
 For now there is only 10 question, and there is 10 images.
-But future there will 1000 questions and 1000 images and I will show ads and become $$$$.
+But future there will **1000 questions and 1000 images and I will show ads and become $$$$.**
 So storing image on my PC willn't scale.
 I need to move image to Microsoft AWS or such.

-"We need to reduce tight dependencies.
+>"We need to reduce tight dependencies.
 Instead of using image file names directly in code, store key-values in a properties file, where value is the image path.
-Then refer to that key in java code, so that paths can be changed anytime by directly changing props file without touching java code."
+>Then refer to that key in java code, so that paths can be changed anytime by directly changing props file without touching java code."
 That is what last developer say, but I don't understand why.
 Because anyway he write `image_name=image_name.jpg` in props file, why not just use `"king_of_rap" + ".jpg"`?
-He fired.
+He trying to charge extra for typing extra without use, he fired.
 <!--Anyway I not the kind to cry upon spilt milk or fix unbroken milk, so [I do it his way anyway](https://stackoverflow.com/a/22370284)-->